ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> Pathogenic variants in _KCNQ1_ cause LQTS due to **decreased gene product level or altered gene product sequence**.
+   <td style="text-align:left;"> \n*Pathogenic variants in _KCNQ1_ cause LQTS due to **decreased gene product level or altered gene product sequence**.
 This leads to loss of function due to a variety of mechanisms including defects in ion permeation, channel gating and trafficking.
  _KCNQ1_ variants account for approx. 30%-45% of LQTS cases (PMID: 22456477; 21787999; 27262388; 29504689).

  _KCNQ1_-related LQTS is typically inherited as an autosomal dominant trait characterised by incomplete penetrance.
 Rarely biallelic _KCNQ1_ variants can cause autosomal recessive LQTS or Jervell and Lange-Nielsen syndrome (JLNS) (severe cardiac phenotype and sensorineural hearing loss).
 JLNS results when there is complete absence of IKs (slowly activating delayed rectifier potassium channel/current) (PMID: 23591039).